 In case of fire, it is mandatory to ensure the safety of your business, staff, inhabitants as well as property.
-And smoke curtains are one of the best ways to successfully do so.
+And smoke curtains are one of the best ways to do so successfully.

 1) What are smoke curtains?